 A good landing page boosts the credibility of your consulting business and allows your prospects to better understand what you offer before reaching out to you.

 There are two major strategies for scaling your consulting business: by increasing the pricing and by increasing your capacity.
-The latter requires finding ways to save your time by streamlining the processes or/and hiring more people.
+The latter requires finding ways to save time by streamlining the processes or/and hiring more people.

 Since any consultancy business model will benefit from you having more hours that could be sold, it’s extremely important that you stop wasting time on repetitive tasks.
 Among these tasks is the need to explain what you offer to every prospect – even when they appear to be the wrong fit for your consulting business.
 This is where service landing pages come in handy.